hyppenny/GitLearning/README.md

 ## Required

-* Install Pycharm and Django, set up local development evironment
+* Install Pycharm and Django, set up local development evironment.
 * Write a basic website just like this.
 ![Sample](images/web_design_station.PNG)
 * Send a pull request under the folder of your name.
 * Use raw js, css, no libraries or frameworks are allowed.
+* Ignore unnecessary files.

 ## Optional